NServiceBusExtensions/NServiceBus.Serilog/readme.source.md

  * `ConversationId` will be the value of the [ConversationId header](https://docs.particular.net/nservicebus/messaging/headers#messaging-interaction-headers-nservicebus-conversationid) if it exists.
  * `HandlerType` will be type name for the current handler if it exists.
  * `IncomingMessage` will be the value of current logical message if it exists.
+ * `HandlerStartTime` the UTC timestamp for when the handler started.
+ * `HandlerFailureTime` the UTC timestamp for when the handler threw the exception.

 ### Saga tracing